mongodb/mongo-csharp-driver/Docs/reference/content/upgrading.md

 ## Breaking Changes

-### Backwards compatibility with driver version 2.7.0–2.15.x
+### Backwards compatibility with driver version 2.7.0–2.16.x

+Driver versions 2.13.0 to 2.15.X changed `EstimatedDocumentCount` to use the `$collStats` aggregation stage instead of the `count` command.
+This unintentionally broke estimated document counts on views.
+2.16.0 and later switched back to using the `count` command.
+Unfortunately MongoDB 5.0.0-5.0.8 do not include the `count` command in Stable API v1.
+If you are using the Stable API with `EstimatedDocumentCount`, you must upgrade to server version 5.0.9+ or set `strict: false` when configuring `ServerApi` to avoid encountering errors.

 Starting from 2.15.0, feature detection is implemented through maxWireVersion instead of buildInfo.
 This should have no user-visible impact.

 Driver version 2.14.0 and later only supports MongoDB 3.6+.
 It cannot connect to